jonsafari/spectral-scfg/README.md

      - `-m X`: Matsuzaki-style initialization: need to provide a dictionary of MLE parameters
      - `-n X`: number of cores to use; default is 8

-8. To decode an evaluation set (make sure it has also been preprocessed to escape special characters), run the parser with the estimated parameters.
+8. To decode an evaluation set (make sure it has also been preprocessed to escape special characters), run the parser with the estimated parameters (`parameters-{svd,mle,em}`).

    ```
-   python parser/compute_hg.py -f parameters <rank> test_sentences_escaped <numProcesses> outDirForPerSentenceGrammars
+   python parser/compute_hg.py -f parameters-<estimation-technique> <rank> test_sentences_escaped <numProcesses> outDirForPerSentenceGrammars
    ```

    Flags: